inajan/Module-10-HTS/01-Get_fastq_files.md

 Go to the NCBI web page [https://www.ncbi.nlm.nih.gov/](https://www.ncbi.nlm.nih.gov/)

 ## Download data to the server
+Click on the file starting with "SRR...".
+This takes you to the SRA run browser.
+Here you can see more information about the data files.
+Click on the tab "Data access".
+Here you can find download links to the two paired fastq files (these are gzipped so they end with the extension .gz).

+Right click on the first link to the fastq file (ending in .gz) and copy the link.
+Go to the server and type the command `wget` and paste the link.
+Something like this: `wget https://sra-download.ncbi.nlm.nih.gov/traces/sra2/SRZ/014289/SRR14289348/TX-UTA-000521_L001_R1.fastq.gz`.
+Hit enter.
+This should download the first fastq file.
+Do the same for the second.
+After this is done type `ls`.
+Do you have two new files ending with `.gz`?

 ### Download directly to the server
 `/storage/BIOS3010/jonbra/HTS/sratoolkit.2.11.0-centos_linux64/bin/fastq-dump --split-files SRR14253446`